 Relieving pain is important throughout your breast cancer care.
 You should never hesitate to let your health care provider know about any pain or discomfort you are having.
 The goal of pain management is to give the most pain relief with the least amount of therapy (to limit side effects).

-As a breast cancer survivor, you face many practical challenges throughout your treatment.
-You must deal with insurance and other financial issues as well as fit treatment into your already busy life.
-You may need help getting to and from treatment, help with child care or simply need help getting groceries on days when you don’t feel well.
-There are many resources available to help you and your family to manage practical needs.
+Throughout breast cancer treatment, you may face many practical challenges.
+You must deal with financial issues as well as practical needs such as help with child care or perhaps getting groceries on days when you don’t feel well.

 After a breast cancer diagnosis, dealing with insurance and financial issues can feel overwhelming.
 Whether you need help going through your insurance plan or financial assistance for prescription drug costs, there are resources to help you and your family.

 Some people find it hard to get to and from their breast cancer treatments.
-Not only can transportation and lodging be issues, but you may also need help with child care or elder care.
-There are organizations that offer transportation and lodging assistance and some organizations offer financial assistance to cover child care and elder care costs while you are undergoing treatment.
+There are organizations that offer transportation and lodging assistance, and some organizations can help cover child care and elder care costs while you are undergoing treatment.